-While it’s 100% possible to spend your entire Oahu vacation lounging on the luxurious beaches, there are also tons of sightseeing and activities available to take your trip to the next level.
+If you’re planning a trip to Oahu, Hawaii, you are no doubt excited for the sun, sand, and maybe even some surfing.
+While it’s possible to spend your entire vacation lounging on luxurious beaches, there are tons of activities and plenty of sightseeing available to take your trip to the next level.

-Go Oahu Card: How it Works
+Oahu All-Inclusive Pass: How It Works

-Choose from either a 1, 2, 3, 5, or 7-day pass, and hit as many of the attractions as you can on the days you use the pass.
+Choose from either a 1, 2, 3, 4, 5, or 7-day pass, and hit as many of the attractions as you can on the days you use the pass.

 You can print a hard copy of the pass or use a digital version with the Go City App.
 Either way, just present your pass at your first attraction to activate it.
 The pass operates based on calendar days, not 24-hour periods, so make sure you activate your pass early.